Current Indianapolis Colts Playoff Chances in 2025-26

 Indianapolis Colts Playoff Chances FAQ

-The Indianapolis Colts' playoff chances are 32.3%, based on odds from DraftKings.
-Odds may differ at top Kentucky sports betting sites.
-For example.
-FanDual has the Colts at +172 to make the playoffs, giving them a 36.8% chance to do so.
+The Indianapolis Colts' playoff chances are 86.7%, based on odds from DraftKings.
+Odds may differ at top Kentucky sports betting sites and will fluctuate throughout the season based on team performance.

 Yes, the Colts can make the playoffs.
-The 2025-26 NFL campaign has not yet started, so every team is technically still in the playoff hunt.
-However, ahead of the season, the Colts have a 72.2% chance of missing the playoffs based on -260 odds at DraftKings.
+The 2025-26 NFL campaign has just started, so every team is technically still in the playoff hunt.
+However, at the start of the season, the Colts have an 18.2% chance of missing the playoffs based on +450 odds at DraftKings.

 The Colts' last playoff appearance came in the 2020-21 campaign, when they lost, 27-24, to the Buffalo Bills.
 Philip Rivers completed 27-of-46 passes for 309 yards with two touchdowns and zero interceptions in the hard-fought loss.

-According to FanDuel Kentucky, the Colts' odds of making the playoffs are +172, giving them a 36.8% chance.
+According to DraftKings Kentucky, the Colts' odds of making the playoffs are -650 giving them an 86.7% chance.
 The Colts failed to make the playoffs last season, but with young talent and pro veterans on the roster, they could change that in the 2025-26 season.

 No, the Colts aren't eliminated from the NFL Playoffs.
-The 2025-26 season has not yet begun, so no team has been eliminated from playoff contention yet.
-Indianapolis has a 72.2% chance of missing the playoffs based on -260 odds at DraftKings.
+The 2025-26 season has just begun, so no team has been eliminated from playoff contention yet.
+Indianapolis has a 21.3% chance of missing the playoffs based on +370 odds at DraftKings.

 The Colts currently have two paths to making the playoffs in 2025.
 They could win the AFC South, or they could clinch a Wild Card spot.
-With the Houston Texans and Jacksonville Jaguars as divisional opponents, though, a Wild Card berth feels like the more plausible outcome.
+Heading into Week 7, the Colts have the best odds to win the division, which would guarantee them a playoff spot.

 The Colts' last postseason win came in the 2018-19 season, when they defeated the Houston Texans, 21-7, in the Wild Card Round.
 Luck led the way on offense, completing 19-of-32 passes for 222 yards with two touchdowns and one interception.
 He added 29 rushing yards on eight carries on the ground.